CozyHome/cozyhome-decoupling/README.md

 # cozyhome-decoupling

-This is going to the hub for my mini-packages that i'll be using for my games.
+This is going to be the hub for my mini-packages that i'll be using for my games.
 Instead of coding every single thing in my games over and over again, I think it'd be best to develop templates to re-use for later projects.
 This project currently includes:

 1. Actor Package - The ability to use three different primitives for sliding and flying around the scene.
 This project is akin to a character controller and is free for anybody else to use.
 It's currently not finished, but when it is I hope it will be incredibly useful.
 Unity's base CharacterController package isn't very flexible, and I am designing this to circumvent that.